Child protection

 Child protection is about protecting a child (anyone under 18) who may be experiencing child abuse already or is at risk of experiencing abuse in future.

-If a child is in immediate danger, please call the police on 999.
+If a child is in immediate danger or harm, call the police on 999.

-How to respond to a child or young person who tells you about abuse
+When a child or young person tells you about abuse

-If a child talks to you about abuse, neglect or mistreatment they are experiencing, it is important that you remain calm and reassuring so that the child feels listened to and understood.
-It is also important that the person they speak to responds appropriately to get the child the support they need.
-All disclosures must be taken serious and reported to Children’s Social Care as above.
+If a child talks to you about abuse, neglect or mistreatment they're experiencing, it’s important that you remain calm and reassuring so that the child feels listened to

 What is child abuse?

-- Physical abuse – deliberating hurting a child e.g. hitting, punching or physical chastisement, causing injuries such as bruises, broken bones, burns or cuts.
+- Physical abuse - deliberating hurting a child.
+For example hitting, punching or physical chastisement, causing injuries such as bruises, broken bones, burns or cuts

-More information on the different types of abuse can be found on the NSPCC website.
+See different types of abuse on the NSPCC website.

 Signs to look out for